cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 missing files or files that failed rechecking.
 Until there is a way to guarantee you won't end up downloading extra (not cross-seeding) this is the best solution.

+Alternatively, if you wish for torrents to not inject in a paused state, you can enable `skipRecheck` in the config file, and this will instead Error on missing/incomplete files.

 :::tip
 Consider using `infoHash` if you are racing to prevent mismatches.
 :::